I'm a member

 You will be redirected to myBlue.
 Would you like to continue?

 Printer Friendly Version

-Videofluoroscopy and cineradiography are different names for the same procedure that utilizes a technique called fluoroscopy to create real-time video images of internal structures of the body.
-Unlike standard x-rays that take a single picture at one point in time, fluoroscopy provides motion pictures of the body.
-The results of these techniques can be displayed on a video monitor as the procedure is being conducted as well as recorded to allow computer analysis or evaluation at a later time.
+Videofluoroscopy and cineradiography are different names for the same procedure, which uses fluoroscopy to create real-time video images of internal structures of the body.
+Unlike standard x-rays, which take a single picture at one point in time, fluoroscopy provides motion pictures of the body.
+The results of these techniques can be displayed on a video monitor as the procedure is being conducted, as well as recorded, to allow computer analysis or evaluation at a later time.
 Like digital motion x-ray, the results can be evaluated by a physician alone or using the assistance of computer analysis software.

 POLICYThe use of dynamic spinal visualization is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.